The Vüze

-The Vüze, formerly known as Fenwick Tower, is a residential apartment building in the south end of Halifax, Nova Scotia, Canada.
-At 120 metres and 35 storeys in height, it is the tallest building in Atlantic Canada and the tallest building in Canada east of Quebec City.
+The Vüze, formerly known as Fenwick Place and Fenwick Tower, is a residential apartment building in the south end of Halifax, Nova Scotia, Canada.
+At 106 metres and 33 storeys in height, it was the tallest building in Atlantic Canada from its construction in 1971 until 2023.

 History

 Construction

 The building was completed in 1971 and was officially named Fenwick Place, though most Halifax-area residents referred to it as Fenwick Tower.
 It occupies a property between Fenwick Street and South Street; it takes its name from Fenwick Street, which in turn honours Sir William Fenwick Williams, former Lieutenant Governor of Nova Scotia.

 At the time the building was being built, the developer boldly touted it as the largest residential project east of Toronto.
 Once financial problems set in, the goal seemed unreachable and Fenwick Place was sold off to Dalhousie University for $5.25 million CAD as a student residence.
 Initial plans for the building featured the inclusion of a swimming pool on the top two floors.
 However, after taking over the project, Dalhousie decided that the cost of installing repeater pumps throughout the building to pump the water to the top would be prohibitively expensive, and scrapped the idea of the pool before construction reached that phase.
 During construction, Hurricane Beth filled the elevator shafts with seventeen feet of water.
 In 1971, when the first residents began to move in, complaints were made of apartments missing heat, windows, and other furnishings or amenities.